• Skip to primary navigation

 Renting a car in Caen is the best way to explore Normandy, as it’s close to the D-Day beaches and the Côte Fleurie.
 We strongly advise you to bring your own vehicle during your stay to enjoy the riches of this French department.
 There are regular traffic jams on the Caen ring road, so we recommend you choose your times carefully.
 In fact, we’ve written an article giving you all our tips for renting a car in Caen.

 You can also get to Caen by plane: Caen-Carpiquet airport is 9km from the city center.
-It connects 9 major French cities: Ajaccio, Bastia, Lyon, Marseille, Nice, Toulouse, Calvi, Figari and Montpellier.
+It links 9 major French cities: Ajaccio, Bastia, Lyon, Marseille, Nice, Toulouse, Calvi, Figari and Montpellier.

 Parking